Japan dissolves parliament, setting stage for general election | Politics

 Japan dissolved its parliament on Thursday, setting the stage for an election at the end of the month that will pit new Prime Minister Fumio Kishida against unpopular opposition in a battle over who can better fix the pandemic-battered economy.
 Kishida enjoys reasonable public support 11 days into the job, polls show, boding well for his goal of maintaining a lower house majority for his Liberal Democratic Party (LDP) and its Komeito party coalition partner.

-"I want to use the election to tell the people what we're trying to do and what we're aiming for," Kishida told reporters gathered at his office.
-Reflecting on the last 11 days, Kishida said: "I've had a very busy schedule but strangely, I'm not feeling tired -- I'm feeling fulfilled."
+A recent Sankei newspaper poll showed that about 48% of respondents want the new administration to work on coronavirus as its No.1 priority, followed by economic recovery and employment.
+Kishida's party is promoting his push for coronavirus measures including supplying an oral antiviral medication this year, as well as his vision of realizing a "new capitalism" that focuses on economic growth and a redistribution of wealth.

-Voters will want to see a government with plans for decisive action to end the pandemic and rebuild the economy.
-A recent Sankei newspaper poll showed that about 48% say they want the Kishida administration to work on coronavirus most, followed by economic recovery and employment.
-Kishida's party is promoting his push for coronavirus measures including supplying oral antiviral medication this year, as well as his vision of realizing a "new capitalism" that focuses on economic growth and redistribution of wealth.
+"We'll do everything we can to tackle the coronavirus," Kishida said at a news conference, reiterating government plans to start administering booster shots from December and pledging to strengthen Japan's hospitals and its testing capacity.
+Kishida also stressed the need to help the economy recover from the pandemic and said it would be his highest priority to deliver a stimulus package worth "several tens of trillions of yen."

-Also, Kishida's focus on redistribution and economic growth has blurred policy differences between the LDP and CDPJ.
-Edano said his party if it were to take power, would go straight to wealth distribution to kickstart growth.
+He highlighted the need for the private and public sectors to work together on revitalizing the economy.
+"To achieve strong economic growth, it's not enough to rely just on market competition.
+That won't deliver the fruits of growth to the broader population," Kishida said.

-"'Wage hikes and distribution once growth is achieved.'
-This is what (former prime minister Shinzo) Abe was saying.
-But there was no growth over the past eight, nine years and no wage hikes," Edano told reporters.
-"If we don't distribute wealth first, no growth is achieved.
-This is a rather clear difference (between the two parties)."
 Canvassing in many districts is already underway but formally the campaign will kick off on Oct.
 19, followed by the vote on Oct.
-31. Kishida is expected to hold a news conference Thursday night.
+31.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)